 - Improve whole staff awareness and accountability of the needs of young people, along with the interventions provided within each of the categories funded through the PPG and also provide strategies for all staff to support these students in each and every lesson.

 The ‘Pupil Premium Grant’ (PPG) is additional funding allocated to schools to help support disadvantaged students, closing the attainment and progress gaps between them and their peers.
-At The Spires College pupil premium funding in 2016/17 is allocated to support students who are currently looked after (LAC), eligible for free school meals (FSM), service children and those who have been eligible for free school meals in the last 6 years (Ever 6).
+At The Spires College pupil premium funding is allocated to support students who are currently looked after (LAC), eligible for free school meals (FSM), service children and those who have been eligible for free school meals in the last 6 years (Ever 6).
 This equates to 42% of our college population in Years 7 to 11.
 The funding contributes to a wide range of resources designed to maximise student potential in all ways possible.
 For example, additional staffing within English and Mathematics, an enhanced pastoral support team and greater opportunities to participate in extended school activities, such as outdoor education experiences and our curriculum enrichment week.